varnerlab/CHEME-1800-Computing-Book/_sources/unit-1-basics/data-file-io.md

 In this lecture we introduced topcs in data input and output.

 * File I/O is an essential concept in programming, as it allows you to store and retrieve data that your programs can use.
 It is a fundamental building block of many applications and is used to create and manipulate files on the file system.

+### Additional resources
+* The [TOML specification](https://toml.io/en/) describes the TOML format and the different types of data that can be stored in a TOML file.
+* The [JSON specification](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) describes the JSON format and the different types of data that can be stored in a JSON file.
+* The [YAML specification](https://yaml.org) describes the YAML format and the different types of data that can be stored in a YAML file.